Indian Wedding in Spain: 2026 Packages (Barcelona & Mallorca)

 • Design & production: From marigold-drenched haldi mornings to candlelit mandaps and club-style receptions, we build spaces that feel like you.

-Quick venue snapshots (late-night oriented)
+Quick venue overview

 • Masia Cabellut (Catalonia): Private valley estate; listings note no curfew; sleeps c.
 14–16; up to ~200 pax; perfect for 3-event flows.

-• This Must Be The Place (Catalonia): Rustic barns + terraces; licensed until 3am; barns are ideal for sangeet/after-party.
+• This Must Be The Place (Catalonia): Rustic barns + terraces; licensed until 3am; barns are ideal for sangeet after-party.

 • Finca Amalur (Marbella): Mansion with no sound curfew per venue page; close to Málaga Airport.

-• Castillo de Monda (Marbella): Hilltop castle-style hotel; no sound curfew per listing; rooms on site for convenience.
+• Castillo de Monda (Marbella): Hilltop castle style hotel; no sound curfew per listing; rooms on site for convenience.

 Final thoughts